 Section 1.
 Categories of Membership.

 Section 2.
-Corporate Membership: Eligibility.
+Full Membership: Eligibility.

-For the purpose of deciding eligibility for Corporate Membership, the Executive Board shall establish a set of standards that define whether the position held by the full-time administrative head of a local government has the level of independence, authority, and responsibility necessary to function in a professional manner.
+For the purpose of deciding eligibility for Full Membership, the Executive Board shall establish a set of standards that define whether the position held by the full-time administrative head of a local government has the level of independence, authority, and responsibility necessary to function in a professional manner.

 Section 3.
-Corporate Membership: Full Members.
+Full Membership:

 Qualifications.
 Any person whose professional conduct conforms to the Code of Ethics of the Association (see Article XIII) is eligible to be a Full Member if that person meets the qualifications in either subsection i or subsection ii, as follows: